DFE-Digital/itt-mentor-services/docs/data-model.md

   School {
     uuid id PK
-    string urn FK "Primary key for schools in GIAS" bool placements "Indicates if the School has been onboarded into the School Placements service" bool claims "Indicates if the School has been onboarded into the Track & Pay service" }
+    string urn FK "Primary key for schools in GIAS" bool placements_service "Indicates if the School has been onboarded into the School Placements service" bool claims_service "Indicates if the School has been onboarded into the Track & Pay service" }

   Mentor {